ziedwnissi/react-calculator/post/post.md

 `$ yarn test`

-FAIL.

-navigate to *Calculator.jsx* and add the following code:
+The test will fail as the `Calculator` component has not been written.
+Navigate to *Calculator.jsx* and add the following code:

 ```jsx
 import React from 'react';